anshlabs716/anshlabs716/README.md

 Cybersecurity is one of my biggest long-term interests.

-I'm interested in understanding how operating systems, networks, applications, and hardware work so I can eventually understand security at a deeper level.
+I'm interested in understanding how operating systems, networks, software, and devices work so I can eventually understand security at a much deeper level.

-### Areas I'm interested in
+I'm especially interested in:

 * 🐧 Linux security
 * 🌐 Networking